GENERAL STANDARDS TO GOVERN THE OPERATIONS OF THE GENERAL SECRETARIAT

 a.
 The following transfers shall require the prior approval of the Permanent Council:

 i.
-Transfers that exceed five percent of the total Regular Fund resources approved for the Chapter from which those resources are withdrawn;
+Transfers that exceed 2.5% of the total Regular Fund resources approved for the Chapter from which those resources are withdrawn;

 ii.
-Transfers that exceed five percent of the total Regular Fund resources approved for the Chapter to which those resources are to be transferred; or
+Transfers that exceed 2.5% of the total Regular Fund resources approved for the Chapter to which those resources are to be transferred; or

 b.
-For each transfer made under the preceding Section “a,” the Secretary General shall submit a Special Report in writing to the Permanent Council within fifteen days following the date of the transfer.
+For each transfer which does not require approval by the Permanent Council the Secretary General shall submit a Special Report in writing to the Permanent Council within fifteen days following the date of the transfer.
 That Report shall justify the transfer on the basis of the current mandates which warrant it.
 Failure to submit that Report by the close of the fifteen-day period will immediately extinguish the Secretary General’s authority to make such transfers for the remainder of the fiscal period without the Permanent Council’s prior approval.

 In the case of activities financed by the Regular Fund that involve direct services to the Member States, he shall justify such transfers to the CAAP, on the basis of current mandates from the General Assembly, the Permanent Council, or CIDI, as appropriate.
 The Secretary General shall inform the Permanent Council of these transfers within thirty days.